 Standard IIOP, on the other hand, requires that the client accept a connection from the server to allow the callbacks to be sent.
 Orbix introduces an optional extension to IIOP to allow the protocol to use bidirectional connections.
 Bidirectional connections allow clients to receive requests from servers on the connection that the client originated to the server.

-To configure your client to use bidirectional connections, call
+To configure your client to use bidirectional connections, call CORBA::ORB::supportBidirectionalIIOP() with the on parameter set to true.
+This is defined as follows:

+'''

 CORBA::Boolean supportBidirectionalIIOP(

 CORBA::Boolean on,

-Environment& env=default\environment);
+CORBA::Environment& IT_env =

+CORBA::IT_chooseDefaultEnv());

+'''

 By default, bidirectional IIOP is disabled.
-Refer to the $Orbix\ C++\ Programmer$ 's Reference for more details on supportBidirectionalIIOP().
+Refer to the Orbix Reference Guide for more details on supportBidirectionalIIOP().